 So the bee population model is more or less complete, but it still is not representative of the real world.
 Out here in the real world, we have the varroa mite.
 To properly model the growth of varroa within a colony, we first need to understand the life cycle of this critter.
-After reading endlessly in various literature on the subject, my conclusion is, the life cycle of the mite is fairly well understood, and is dramatically effected by what type of cell a given foundress mite enters.
-We need some numbers to realistically place timeframes on varroa development, a good reference is found here.

 The phoretic period may last 4.5 to 11 days when brood is present in the hive or as long as five to six months during the winter when no brood is present in the hive.
 Consequently, female mites living when brood is present in the colony have an average life expectancy of 27 days, yet in the absence of brood, they may live for many months.